 - Mutually Set Measurable Goals: Once performance standards are established, it is necessary to communicate these expectations; employees should to guess what is expected of them.
 Too many jobs have vague performance standards, and the problem is compounded when these standards are set in isolation and without employee input.
 Communication is a two-way street-mere information transfer from supervisor to employee is not communication.

-Four common source of information frequently used by managers address how to measure actual performance-personal observation, statistical reports, oral reports, and written reports.
+- Measure Actual Performance: The third step in the appraisal process is performance measurement.
+To determine what actual performance is, we need information about it.
+We should be concerned with how we measure and what we measure.
+Four common sources of information frequently used by managers address how to measure actual performance-personal observation, statistical reports, oral reports, and written reports.
 Each has its strengths and weaknesses; however, a combination of them increases both the number of input sources and the propability of receiving reliable information.
-What we measure is probably more critical to the evaluation process than how we measure.
+What we measure is probably more critical to the evaluation process then how we measure.
 Selecting the wrong criteria can produce serious, dysfunctional consequences.
 And what we measure determines, to a great extent, what people in the organization will attempt to excel at.
 The criteria we measure must represent performance as it was mutually set in the first two steps of the appraisal process.

 - Compare Actual Performance with Standards: The fourth step in the appraisal process in the comparison of actual performance with standards.
 This step notes deviations between standard performance and actual performance so that we can the next step.